Avzgui/LeHibouc/README.md

 and download some free e-books ;)

 ###Contributor

 Antoine "Avzgui" Richard and Jérémy Ferrer, students at the Claude Bernard University Lyon 1 (FRANCE)

+###Acknowledgment

+Currently, Le Hibouc's project is strongly inspired by the work of Sébastien Lucas (@seblucas) on his project COPS : Calibre OPDS (and HTML) PHP Server.